nikolashn/basque-alloc/README.md

 # basque-alloc
-Preparatory source code for the Basque built in func Alloc
+Preparatory source code for the Basque built in func `Alloc`.